ParrotPrediction/pyalcs/README.md

 ALCS are is an extension to basic LCS compromising the notation of anticipations.
 Doing that the systems predominantly are able to **anticipate perceptual consequences of actions** independent of a reinforcement predictions.

  ALCS are able to form complete anticipatory representation (build environment model) which allows faster and more intelligent adaptation of behaviour or problem classification.

 ## Deep dive

 ### Project setup

-It is recommended to use a Python environment for development (virtualenv/virtualenvwrapper/conda).
+It is recommended to use a **Python 3.7** environment for development (virtualenv/virtualenvwrapper/conda).

-For a [virtualenv](https://virtualenv.pypa.io/), create it:
+#### Conda (recommended)
+Having a Conda distribution (i.e. Anacoda, Minicoda etc) create environment like:

+    conda create --name pyalcs python=3.7

+Then activate it with:

+    source activate pyalcs

+#### Virtualenv
-(only needs to be run once)
+Create dedicated environment [virtualenv](https://virtualenv.pypa.io/) (only needs to be run once)

     virtualenv venv

 Then, every time you want to work on a project from the shell, type the following to activate the virtual environment:

     source venv/bin/activate

+#### Dependencies
 Before working with code please install few required dependencies (code is running on Python 3).
-Make sure Swig binary is installed (required to compile OpenAI Gym environments)
+Make sure Swig binary is installed (required to compile OpenAI Gym environments) - just look at [TravisCI build file](.travis.yml).

-    make install_deps

 ### Launching example integrations